- Applying to study

 Verbal exam timetable advice will not be disclosed over the phone or at Student Central (except for external students).

-You can access your personalised exam timetable in Allocate+.(opens in a new window) Make sure you keep checking your student email and Allocate+ timetable in case there is an exam venue change.
-It is your responsibility to check your Allocate+ timetable the day before each exam in case there is a late exam venue change.
+You can access your personalised exam timetable in My Exam Timetable.(opens in a new window) Make sure you keep checking your student email and personal exam timetable in case there is an exam venue change.
+It is your responsibility to check your exam timetable the day before each exam in case there is a late exam venue change.

 Attendance lists will be taken at each exam location and you will be required to supply your student ID.
 This means you can only attend an exam at the time and location listed on your personalised timetable.